jack-driscoll/jack-driscoll.github.io/_posts/2025-07-11-ubiquiti-xm.md

 !["upgrading" the firmware](/images/ubiquiti/fw_update_3.png)

+### Look Around You ,.-*

+#### Site Survey

 Let's take a look at our network neighborhood.
 First off, Holy Shit!, I thought these guys had an expanded range, but ***wow***.
 Secondly, Holy Shit!, I must be living in the boondocks because I only have **4** 5.8 networks visible!

 !["upgrading" the firmware](/images/ubiquiti/fw_update_4.png)

+#### AirView - Getting Started

+One of the coolest thing about the XM and XW series devices was their Spectrum Analyzer.
+Unlike later devices, which had **2 radios** in them to support constant spectral awareness, these radios have to be taken *out of service* to do an **AirView**, which is the built-in Spectrum Analyzer.
+The advantage of a spectrum analysis is that you can see *any* transmission in the specified range, not only supported wireless 802.11.
+This is super important for detecting interference and **link budgeting** (finding clear spectra and deciding where to place links and what channel/spectral width to use).

 Unfortunately, Java, like FireFox doesn't like our ancient security protocol.

 ![danger, Will Robinson, TLS version too antiquated](/images/ubiquiti/airview_1.png)

 So ask your resident know-it-all-werewolf, Lupa, what to do...

+---
+---

 Ah yes — the classic **Java + AirView JNLP app + deprecated TLS** pain combo.
 You're seeing: